elastic/elasticsearch/CONTRIBUTING.md

 `DEBUG` logging to investigate the problem.

-If an exception occurs as a direct result of a request received from a client then you should include the exception in the response back to the client rather than recording it in the logs at `WARN` level.
+If an exception occurs as a direct result of a request received from a client then you should usually include the exception in the response back to the client and not record it in the logs at `WARN` level.
 The person reading the logs is usually unable to address any problems caused by faulty client requests, and the person running the client is often forbidden from seeing the server logs.

 ##### `ERROR`